derektypist/calculator/README.md

 # Calculator

 The calculator performs addition, subtraction, multiplication, division, percentages and squares.
-This is a project taken from IT Career Switch (Accessed on 7 February 2023).
+This is a project taken from IT Career Switch - HTML5 and CSS3 Fundamentals (Accessed on 7 February 2023).

 ## UX